 In mutual collaboration with the International World Games Association (IWGA), the Member Federations and the Host City, the best possible experience for both athletes and fans is delivered at every edition.

-For The World Games 2022, about 3’600 world-class athletes from more than 100 countries will compete in 223 medal events for gold.
+For The World Games 2022, about 3’600 world-class athletes from about 100 countries competed in 223 medal events for gold.

 Since the very first edition in 1981, the event has been staged with existing or temporary infrastructure in and around the host city.
 This availability is a determining factor in the selection and composition of sports, disciplines and events in the programme.
 The IWGA comprises 39 International Sports Federations.
 Different to other sporting event, not all sports will automatically be part of the programme.

 In order to innovate and modernise the Games, participating sports showcase innovative formats and attractive presentations at the Games.
 Every Sports Programme is fully adapted to the identity, characteristics and existing infrastructure in and around the host city.
 Therefore, the sports programme changes from one edition to the next.

 Up to and including The World Games 2022, invitational sports selected and invited by the host city have been able to feature on the programme of the Games.
 To promote sport for all, the IWGA also encourages grassroots events around the official programme and the display programme.

 The maximum permitted number of participants (including athletes and technical officials) for the official sports programme of The World Games 2022 is 3’800 plus invitational sports programme (up to 800), defined in consultation between the IWGA and the Host City.

 From TWG 2025 onwards, the total amount of participants will be increased to 5000.
 The official programme will include sports selected in consultation with the International Olympic Committee (IOC – up to 400) and International Paralympic Committee (IPC – up to 200).